Vaub/VincentAube.net/content/pages/home.md

 If you need technical support for RTC Mobile Windows Phone do not hesitate to contact me ([À propos](/pages/about.html#contact_title))!

-> This website doesn't have an english version for the moment but the blog will probably have articles in english (because logic).
+> This website doesn't have an english version for the moment but the blog will mostly have articles in english only.